 - Go to Settings – Bluetooth and ensure nothing needs changing

-- Go into Settings – Bluetooth delete all prior pairings and try setting them up again from scratch.
+- Go into Settings – Bluetooth and delete all prior pairings, then try setting them up again from scratch.

 - When it comes to issues with multiple device connection, only a future update will be able to address this problem.